mehrankmlf/CoreAPI-iOS/README.md

 # CoreAPI-iOS

-This project is a Contain Alamofire Protocol Oriented with Reactive Programming Combine.
+This project Contains Alamofire API Manager Based on Protocol Oriented Concept with Combine Framework.

 It is created with UIKit, Alamofire, Combine.